StillNotWorking/LMS-helper-script/lms_bash_aliasesREADME.md

 <br />
 This will download the text file and append the commands to the end of your '.bash_aliases' file inside your home directory.
 If the files doesn't exist it will be created.<br />
 <br />
 The safest way are probebly to edit the hidden file '.bash_aliases' youself using a text editor.
-On a fresh RPi-OS Lite install the aliases file are not yet created.<br />
+On a fresh RPi-OS Lite install users individually aliases file are not yet created.<br />
 <br />
 Or you can copy the text from the file and append it between this command on the command promt:<br />
 echo [all text inluding line feed here] >> .bash_aliases<br />